 My theory for this phenomenon is not necessarily that Chinese businessmen are inherently evil, but that they are acting rationally in an economy of inefficient production.
 There are simply too many producers, particularly in commodities.
 To get the business, they promise the American distributor an impossibly low price to grab the order, then, once they have you committed to a buying program, they start squeezing you on price, while at the same time low balling their suppliers which means inferior quality material inputs to your product.

 My experience has taught me that it is too alarmist to worry that China will take over the world economy.
 There are simply too many bad factories, too many shoddy products, too much tainted food, and far too much environmental degradation.
 I have tried over the years to implement the most basic of quality inspection regimes in my factories, only to have them abandoned.
 There is no buy-in at the top and that half-ass attitude cascades all the way down to the shop floor.

 Then there is the piecework problem, an archaic compensation scheme from the first industrial revolution, in which workers are incentivized to make repeated mistakes on the production line.
 If you are a poor urban migrant from rural China desperate for cash and told that the more units you make, the more money you make, no matter how many defects you make, what would you do?

-In spite of all, there is still money to be made in China.
+In spite of all, there is still a lot of money to be made in China.
 I haven’t made it, but my customers have.
-I am still getting up on the learning curve, and so are the smarter Chinese bosses willing to fight their worst impulses.
+There is always room to get up on the learning curve, and some of the smarter Chinese bosses who are willing to fight their worst impulses are doing it.